ARM-software/arm-trusted-firmware/docs/user-guide.md

 *   `HANDLE_EA_EL3_FIRST`: When defined External Aborts and SError Interrupts will be always trapped in EL3 i.e. in BL31 at runtime.

+*   `ENABLE_PMF`: Boolean option to enable support for optional Performance Measurement Framework(PMF).
+Default is 0.

 #### ARM development platform specific build options

 *   `ARM_TSP_RAM_LOCATION`: location of the TSP binary.
 Options: